 There was also a large and colorful store display produced featuring artwork of the six figures to promote the series in-stores.

-The Mego American West series was also released them in Germany as three double packs, which are rarely seen.
+The Wild West action figures series was also released them in Germany as three double packs, which are rarely seen.
 Then later, in the 80’s they were re-released by the Tim Mee Company with very different packaging.

 These re-issues are easy to spot because the paint jobs are sloppier and the materials used slightly different.
 They were also re-issued on Lion Rock blister cards which are also very rare and are thought to have been an attempt to raise more cas for the failing company.